-The Original Individual Income Tax Credit Program encourages Arizona Income Taxpayers to be directly involved in improving education in Arizona by re-directing their state income tax to organizations like AZTO that provide educational grants to participating private school students.
-For tax year 2018, individuals are entitled to a 100% dollar-for-dollar credit against their Arizona income tax owed, up to $1,110 per married couple or $555 per single person.
+The Original Individual Income Tax Credit Program encourages Arizona Income Taxpayers to be directly involved in improving education in Arizona by re-directing their state income tax to organizations like AZTO that provide educational scholarships to participating private school students.
+For tax year 2018, individuals are entitled to a 100% dollar-for-dollar credit against their Arizona income tax owed, up to $1,110 per married couple or $555 per individual.
 AZTO then disburses tuition awards to students at participating private schools in Arizona.
 This tax credit program, implemented in 1998, is regulated under ARS 43-1089 and ARS 43-1601 thru 1605.

 What is the PLUS (Private Learning Uplifting Students) Credit?

-In the spring of 2012, Arizona implemented an additional education credit, the PLUS Credit.
+In 2012, Arizona implemented an additional education credit, the PLUS Credit.
 This credit is designed to help new students to attend private schools that may not have otherwise had this educational opportunity, uplifting students in Arizona.
 For the tax year 2018, after the maximum donation ($1,110 for married couples and $555 for individuals) is met under the Original Tax Credit, all additional donations are automatically directed to the PLUS Tax Credit.
-You can donate an additional amount of up to $1,103 for married couples and $552 for individuals to the PLUS Tax Credit, bringing your total maximum contribution up to $2,213 for married couples and $1,107 for individuals.
+You can donate an additional amount up to $1,103 for married couples and $552 for individuals to the PLUS Tax Credit, bringing your total maximum contribution up to $2,213 for married couples and $1,107 for individuals.
 Specific student eligibility factors are required; see the PLUS Tax Credit Eligibility section.
 This tax credit program is additionally regulated under ARS 43-1089.03.

 What is a School Tuition Organization, STO?
 Does the AZ Department of Revenue certify STOs?

 A School Tuition Organization (STO) is one that is tax exempt under Section 501(c)(3) of the Internal Revenue Code and allocates at least 90% of its annual revenue to tuition awards, and makes its tuition awards available to students from more than one qualified school.
 AZTO has historically allocated over 92% of revenue received.
-AZTO is audited annually by an independent accounting firm and annually reports to the Arizona Department of Revenue (AZDOR) with statute required information.
+AZTO is audited annually by an independent accounting firm and annually reports to the Arizona Department of Revenue (AZDOR) with statute required reports.
 The AZDOR certifies all school tuition organizations that are in compliance with the Private School Tuition Tax Credit Requirements.
 AZTO is certified by the Arizona Department of Revenue.